AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

 3. Reapply any customizations, like JVM properties, from the old version to the new one.
 (3 min)

-  **Tien: recommend create the *.sh files in advance, along with the destination file.
-The source file, such as, setenv.sh, would be copied to bak-setenv.sh prior to running the script to replace the file.**

   - Modify Tomcat files
   ```